12 Station Road

 This plot was sold by Gladys Agnes Jarman on 26 May 1977 to Basil and Norma Williamson, who had the bungalow built.

-On 1 May 2003 a small area of land on the south was acquired from the Rule family, owners of the orchard and amalgamated with this original plot.
+On 1 May 2003 a small area of land on the south was acquired from the Rule family, owners of the orchard and amalgamated with this bungalow plot.

 PAGE IN PREPARATION

-The owners, occupiers, descriptions and extents of plots as numbered on the Tithe Map 1839 below
+Plots as numbered on the Tithe Map 1839 below:

 Plot Owner Occupier Description Extent